jorbakk/omm-9p/README.md

 For basic renderer and server:

-1. Plan 9 from user space
+1. P9light or Plan 9 from user space
+2. libixp
+3. LibVLC
+4. SDL2
+5. SQLite

+Optionally, for the ffmpeg renderer backend:

-2. FFmpeg libraries: avutil, avformat, avcodec, swscale, swresample
+1. FFmpeg libraries: avutil, avformat, avcodec, swscale, swresample
-3. SDL2
-4. SQLite

-For Linux DVB server:
+For the Linux DVB server:

 1. Linux DVB headers
 2. Linux udev